okunator/cellseg_gsontools/README.md

 ```
 ![border_network.png](/images/border_network.png)

-Here we pick the border area between the neoplastic lesion and the stroma to study for example immune cells on the border.
+Here we pick the border area between the neoplastic lesion and the stroma to study for example the immune cells on the border.

 **PointClusterContext**

-Uses chosen clustering algorithm to cluster cells.
+Uses given algorithm to cluster cells.

 ```python
 cluster_context = PointClusterContext(